-Plain (round) tips: For writing and for making lines, beads, dots, and so forth.
-Also used to pipe sponge batters, creams, and choux paste and to fill choux pastries and other items.
+lines, beads, dots, and so forth.
+Also used to pipe sponge batters, creams, and choux paste and to fill choux pastries and other items. (see figure one (1) right)

-Star Tips: For making rosettes, shells, and borders.
+Star Tips: For making rosettes, shells, and borders. (see figure two (2) right)

 Rose Tip: For making flower petals.
-These tips have a slit-shaped opening that is wider at one end than the other.
+These tips have a slit-shaped opening that is wider at one end than the other. (see figure three (3) right)

-Leaf Tips: For making leaves.
+Leaf Tips: For making leaves. (see figure four (4) right)

 Ribbon or Basket Weave: For making smooth or ridged stripes or ribbons.
-These have a slit opening that is rigid on one side.
+These have a slit opening that is rigid on one side. (see figure five (5) right)

-ST Honoré: Honoré tip is for filling Gâteaux.
+ST: Honore tip is for filling Gateaux. (see figure six (6) right)